General Hospital: Iconic MomentsPublished on August 27, 2020. Updated April 19, 2022

 8. A Quartermaine Evolves Into A Morgan

-Jason Quartermaine was a clean-cut youngster, who wanted to be a doctor at one point just like his dear old dad Alan, but everything changed after he was struck during in a drunk driving accident caused by his alcoholic brother, A.J.
+Jason Quartermaine was a clean-cut youngster, who wanted to be a doctor at one point just like his dear old dad Alan, but everything changed after he was struck during in a drunk-driving accident caused by his alcoholic brother, A.J.
 He suffered brain damage and memory loss and, almost overnight, sweet Jason Quartermaine evolved into bad boy Jason Morgan, a stone-cold mob assistant who walked on the other side of Port Charles’ tracks.
-The drunk driving incident was a pivotal scene in the evolution of Jason and overall storylines within the show, as he slowly transformed into the legendary character he is today.
+The drunk-driving incident was a pivotal scene in the evolution of Jason and overall for storylines on the show, as he slowly transformed into the legendary character he became.

 7. Emily Passes Away

 Jason’s adoptive sister Emily played a huge role in GH and was one half of a super couple on the soap with Nikolas Cassadine.
 That’s why it was so unexpected in 2007 when Emily passed on, thanks to the Text Message Serial Killer.
 What was even more bone-chilling was the iconic scene of her lying there in the middle of the Black and White Gala, as a devastated Nikolas looked on in horror.

 Love GH?
 Share all of your GH opinions and join the discussion on our GH Facebook Page.